OWASP/CheatSheetSeries/cheatsheets/Forgot_Password_Cheat_Sheet.md

 - Security Questions.
 - Offline backup codes.

-> These methods can be used together, and it is recommended most of the times.
-Make sure that the user always have a mean to recover their account.
+> These methods can be used together and many times it is recommended to do so.
+No matter what you must ensure that a user always has a way to recover their account.

 ## Methods Implementation